See how Surrey is building community resilience to coastal flooding and sea level rise.

 Surrey's Coastal Flood Adaptation Strategy (CFAS) outlines a range of strategic actions to increase community resilience and safety when it comes to coastal flooding.
 Our actions include securing funding for innovative, nature-based solutions and large-scale structural projects to strengthen and protect our lowlands and floodplains.

-Disaster Mitigation & Adaptation Fund Program
+Disaster Mitigation & Adaptation Fund program

 To implement the first phase of actions outlined in CFAS, the City received over $76 million from the Government of Canada through the Disaster Mitigation and Adaptation Fund (DMAF).
 The DMAF investment supports 13 projects valued at over $187 million to protect our neighbourhoods, businesses, agriculture, significant habitat areas and critical infrastructure.
 Together these projects will: